-It’s the most affordable traditionally designed Pro-Ject turntable – the brand’s Elemental deck, also priced £150, has a platter that sits over a long and thin, plank-like chassis (imagine a pizza draped over a wooden serving board).
+It’s the most affordable traditionally designed Pro-Ject turntable – the brand’s similarly priced Elemental deck has a platter that sits over a long and thin, plank-like chassis (imagine a pizza draped over a wooden serving board).

 And the E is also more or less a twin of the Pro-Ject Primary deck that we handed five stars early last year.

 Like most twins, there are a few key differences that set the two apart.
 The Primary E’s power supply is built into the deck rather than the plug; it is only available in black rather than the Primary’s red or white options; and it costs a little less than the original model.

 So with the Primary due to continue for only a short period longer, how does its successor measure up?

 The Primary E has a familiar look, from the 22cm tonearm and Ortofon MM cartridge to the effortless set-up of the near-plug-and-play design.